 Fluoride varnish is used within the Title V Maternal and Child health programs including I-Smile and I-Smile @ School.
 Fluoride varnish is also being used on older adults in the I-Smile Silver program.

-The Iowa Department of Public Health and the University of Iowa College of Dentistry collaborated on the development of a Fluoride Varnish Protocol.
+The Iowa Department of Public Health updated the Fluoride Varnish Protocol in July 2018.
 This protocol provides current information on the effectiveness, indications for use, and application of fluoride varnish.

 Silver Diamine Fluoride

 Silver Diamine Fluoride is a topical, minimally invasive treatment used to prevent and arrest tooth decay and decrease tooth sensitivity.
 It can be used on children and adults and is very cost effective, using only one drop to treat multiple teeth.

 The Iowa Department of Public Health and the University of Iowa College of Dentistry collaborated on the development of a Silver Diamine Fluoride Protocol.
 This protocol provides more information on background, effectiveness, and application of silver diamine fluoride.